-In 2009, he published his first album "BBB: Barcelona, Bogotá, Boston".
+In 2009, he released his first album "BBB: Barcelona, Bogotá, Boston".
 Later on, he began working as a producer and arranger with acknowledged singers and bands.
 He has performed in very important stages such as Lincoln Center and Carnegie Hall, and several festivals in Europe, Japan and Latin America.
 His music has been interpreted by important groups.
 Today, he is working in the project "Inténtalo Carito" along with his brother Nicolás Ospina.

 Oscar Iván Zuluaga

-Oscar Iván Zuluaga is an economist who graduated from the Pontifician Xaverian University in Bogotá, Colombia.
-He has a Masters Degree in Public Finances in the Exeter University in England.
-He began his career in Pensilvania, Colombia by acquiring the charge of the councilor, and then the major.
+Oscar Iván Zuluaga is an economist who graduated from the Universidad Javeriana in Bogotá, Colombia.
+He has a Master's degree in Public Finances from the Exeter University in England.
+He began his political career in Pensilvania, Colombia by acquiring the charge of the councilor, and then major.
 In 2002, he was elected Senator with one of the highest number of votes in the country.

-He has worked as director and teacher in different areas in universities such as the Central University, and the University of the Andes.
+He has worked as director and teacher in different areas in universities such as the Universidad Central, and the Universidad de los Andes.
 He has also been founder and board member of important organizations and institutions, such as Plan Foundation, an organization to help children and youth.
 He's currently an advisor to the deputy minister of Higher Education, International Consultant Pan American Association of Educational Credit Institutions, and academic couple Ministry of National Education of Colombia.